cubis182/corpus-caesarianum-authorship/README.md

   tokens: tokenized form of the text

 **postagged/**: Directory of files where each row is a separate word in the Corpus Caesarianum, tagged with the (Universal Dependencies)[https://universaldependencies.org/#language-] scheme.
 Processed in data-processing.Rmd

-Sources:
-Gorman, Robert.
-“Author Identification of Short Texts Using Dependency Treebanks without Vocabulary.”
-Digital   Scholarship in the Humanities 35, no. 4 (2020): 812–25. https://doi.org/10.1093/llc/fqz070.